hugodneto/automations/README.md

 ## Supporting Info

-These automations are for linux and windows environments.
+These automations are *mostly* for linux environments.
+Windows to come.

 ## What do we have here?

     * Apache Setup and Configuration

-    * NGINX Setup
+    * NGINX Setup (Basic configuration)

     * Firewall Configuration